PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/boots_of_striding_and_springing.md

-Name: Leaping Boots of Striding
+Name: Leaping Boots
 Type: Item

-# Leaping Boots of Striding
+# Leaping Boots
 _Wondrous item, uncommon (requires attunement)_

-When these boots are donned, the wearer's gait is quickened to a swift 30 feet, regardless of any encumbrance or heavy armor.
-Furthermore, the wearer can bound thrice the normal distance, though never further than their remaining movement would allow.
+Whilst wearing these boots, your walking speed is increased to 30 feet, unless it is already higher.
+Your speed is not reduced if you are encumbered or wearing heavy armour.
+Furthermore, you can jump three times the normal distance, though you cannot jump further than your remaining movement would allow.